Mrinal9999/chatbot/README.md

-"INTELLIX" A ChatBot AI which answers your every question!
+"INTELLIX" is an AI ChatBOT which answers your every question!